-2015 Operating Highlights and Plans
+Operating Highlights and Plans

-- On October 1, 2015 the existing agreement for sale and purchase of natural gas from the Bahar Gas Field between BEOC and SOCAR expired.
-An amendment extending the term of the original contract has been approved by SOCAR.
-The amendment maintains the current pricing structure fixed at \$140 per cubic meter of gas or approximately \$3.96 per mcf until terminated by either party upon 15 days written notice. - ➤ BEOC completed 16 capital workovers during 2015, primarily in the Gum Deniz Field, where production growth averaged 350 bbl/d.
-Workover activity for the Bahar Field continues to be hampered by the limited access to suitable marine crane vessels necessary to mobilize rigs. - ➤ BEOC continued progress on several construction projects.
-The activity in 2015 focused on platform refurbishment, causeway strengthening, facility operation and safety upgrades.
-Platform work occurred on twelve platforms. - The Bahar Field static reservoir and geological model study was completed in 2015.
-Numerous workover and drilling opportunities were identified.
-The workovers identified in the study have been prioritized on the basis of potential and well condition.
-The platform refurbishment schedule has been modified to conform to the work program, considering the cost and timing of refurbishment.
-BEOC will begin implementation of the study's revised Bahar workover program in 2016. - The Gum Deniz Field 104 sq-km 3D seismic acquisition, processing, and interpretation program was completed in 2015.
-The data obtained was integrated with existing well control in a full field geophysical, geological and reservoir study, and a full field static model was completed in February 2016, identifying additional potential for workovers and drilling.
-A revised development plan was proposed, which included 40 new development wells on one new and three existing platforms.
+- ➤ The 2016 budget for BEOC was approved by the operating company's contractor management committee on March 1, 2016.
+The approved budget reflects a total spending of \$44.2 million represented by \$22.2 million in operating expenses and \$22.0 in capital expenditures.
+During the first quarter of 2016, operating expenses were mainly in line with budget while capital expenditures were under budget as a result of capital projects being optimized or delayed. - ➤ BEOC completed 15 workovers during the first quarter of 2016 primarily in the Gum Deniz Oil Field, where production additions helped stem production declines in producing wells.
+At the end of the first quarter, BEOC secured access to a crane barge to mobilize workover rigs to the Bahar Gas Field and had two gas workovers in progress at the end of the quarter.
+Gas workovers will continue for the foreseeable future with plans to add a third rig when available. - ➢ BEOC continued progress on several construction projects.
+The activity in first quarter of 2016 focused on platform refurbishment, causeway strengthening, facility operation and safety upgrades.
+BEOC's construction team performed most of the platform and causeway work, eliminating the need to contract with third parties for these services. - The Bahar Gas Field static reservoir and geological model study completed in 2015 identified numerous workover and drilling opportunities.
+The workovers have been prioritized on the basis of potential and well condition.
+The platform refurbishment schedules have been modified to conform to the workover program.
+With recent access to the workover rigs noted above, BEOC began implementation of the study's workover program in late first quarter of 2016. - The data obtained from the Gum Deniz Oil Field 104 sq km 3D seismic acquisition, processing, and interpretation program completed in 2015 was integrated with existing well control into a full field geophysical, geological and reservoir study, and a full field static model which was completed in February 2016.
+The model identified the potential for additional workover and drilling targets in the field.
+A revised development plan was proposed, which includes 40 new development wells to be drilled from one new and three existing platforms.
 Additionally, 22 recompletion candidates in existing wells were identified and put in the work program for 2016 and beyond.